Nikitos4443/Tetris/README.md

 ### Tetris

-# This is a classic Tetris game
+# This is a classic Tetris game built using C# and WPF